-This mucus is vitally important to the process.
-It protects the lining of your stomach so the acid and other gastric juices don’t damage the sensitive organ.
+This mucus is key to the process.
+It protects the lining of your stomach so that the acid and other gastric juices don’t damage the sensitive organ.

-It’s normal for your stomach acid’s acidic level to fluctuate from time to time.
+It’s common for your stomach acid’s pH level to fluctuate from time to time.

-Certain situations, like medication and stress, can interfere with this all-important fluid.
-That may prevent your body from producing as much HCl.
+Certain situations, like medication and stress, can interfere with stomach acid.
+This may prevent your body from producing as much HCl.

 Symptoms of low HCl levels